jse-h/DigitalOcean-dropletsetup/README.md

 - `-f C:\Users\<your-user-name>\.ssh\<key-name>` specifies the file name at our designated directory and desired key-name
 - `-C "youremail@email.com"` adds a comment with our email

-**Note**: Replace the text within the “<>” tags with your respective information.
+>[!NOTE]: Replace the text within the “<>” tags with your respective information.
 For example, you will replace “your-user-name” with your user found in the directory path name.
 You will also replace “youremail@email.com" with your desired email.

 6. Type a passphrase.
 You will need to remember this passphrase to securely access the server we will be making.